Lukas-Hoernle/WAD-Loader-3/README.md

 *  create "Create WadPack" Page
 *  create "Edit WadPack" Page
 *  create "Download" Page (one Page for Wads and WadPacks should be sufficient)
-*  create "New User Page"

-Api:
-* create DTO for Userregistration

 ## Setup